About the Regional Infectious Diseases Unit (RIDU)

 Infectious Diseases WGH In-Reach MAU Base 1/MAU Trolleys/Ward 72

-The ID team provide an in-reach service Daily Monday to Friday for early specialist review of cases in Acute areas of WGH.
+The ID team provide an in-reach service daily Monday to Friday for early specialist review of cases in acute areas of WGH.

-Up to maximum four cases each morning.
+• Up to maximum four cases each morning.

-Extent/detail of review at discretion of ID team according to workload.
+• Extent/detail of review at discretion of ID team according to workload.

 Examples of cases deemed suitable for early specialty ID review:

-1. Febrile returned travellers
+1. Febrile returning travellers

 2. Complicated urinary tract infection (pyelonephritis or lower UTI with multi-resistant organism)

-3. Probable/proven meningitis/encephalitis
+3. Probable/proven CNS infection

 4. Cellulitis requiring IV antibiotics